Lithuania Entry Requirements

 Recommended Vaccinations

-• Routine vaccinations (MMR, DTP, etc.) up to date
+• Routine vaccines (MMR, DTP, flu)

 Health Insurance